Workiva/built_redux/README.md

 ### Generated Reducer Mixin

-A generated implementation of the BuiltReducer interface will be created by an extends clause to any built value that mixes in a class with the naming scheme {ModelName}Reducer.
+A generated implementation of the BuiltReducer interface will be created for every built value that includes an extends clause that mixes in a class with the naming scheme {ModelName}Reducer.
 (For now this must be the first mixin after the extends clause).
 Once the generator is run you can check the .g.dart files for a mixin called {ModelName}Reducer.
+In the example above CounterReducer is generated.

 ### Nested Reducers